Kurage-Gyo/warden-bot/README.md

 `mkdir warden-bot`
 - Save your environment's requirements to a file:
 `pip freeze > requirements.txt`
-2. Build the simple bot
+1. Build the simple bot
-- Go to your venv directory then create and open .env file `touch .env`
+- Go to your projekct directory then create and open .env file `touch .env`
 `vi .env`
 add the following lines